 My short stories have won the Barry Hannah Prize, the Ron Rash Award, the Jeanne M. Leiby Chapbook Award, the American Literary Review Fiction Prize, the Matt Clark Prize, and taken second in the Dana Prize and Faulkner-Wisdom competition.
 I’ve also been a finalist for the Lamar York Prize and the Marguerite Donnelly Prize, among others.

 I wish I had time to look at individual manuscripts.
 Honestly, I’d love to read your work.
-However, I’m aware that at my age–seventy-three–time is of the essence.
-If I want to complete my own projects, I must stay focused on getting work from my drawer into the pages of a book.
+However, I’m aware that at my age–seventy-four–time is of the essence.
+If I want to complete my own projects, I must stay focused on getting work out of my drawer into the pages of a book.

 That said, I have years of experience.
 I know how to write fiction because I’ve spent time learning.
 All of this knowledge will go to waste if I don’t pass it on.
 My ultimate goal is to make your journey easier.